alda-lang/alda/doc/development-guide.md

     boot dev -a server --port 27713 --alda-fingerprint

 The `--port` and `--alda-fingerprint` arguments are strictly optional, but including them will ensure that the Alda client recognizes your development server as an Alda server and includes it in the output of `alda list`.

-There is a middleware built into the development server that reloads all of the server namespaces before each request.
-This makes it so that the server does not need to be restarted each time you make a change to the code.

 #### Alda REPL